Table of Contents

 - Average reduction: 68.98%

-Rounded: 69% reduction in self-reported stress—achieved in a 35–45 minute session.
+Rounded: 69% reduction in self-reported stress within a single live group session.

-For a deeper look at how EFT influences the amygdala and stress pathways, you can read: How Does EFT Calm the Amygdala?
+For a deeper look at how EFT influences the amygdala and stress pathways, you can read: The Neuroscience of EFT Tapping

 8. Qualitative Results (Somatic & Emotional Shifts)